DTJF/libpruio/src/_pins.md

 - avaraging of the samples gets applied, or
 - more than eight steps are active, or
-- delays (open or sample) are required.
+- delays (open or sample) are required, or
+- a clock devider is active (see AdcUdt::ADC_CLKDIV).

 Find further details on analog lines and the ADC subsystem configurations in \ArmRef{12}.